 Once we understand these implications in our processes, one can easily test by asking:

-These are all very important questions, and if you can't answer "Yes" convincingly to all of them, chances are your process is less efficient than you would like.
+These are all very important questions, and if you can't answer "Yes" convincingly to all of them, chances are your people lack the tools to manage the process as efficiently as you would like.

 PlanSys is our flagship system in the manufacturing and production sector, and while it's somewhat involved for a quick discussion (demonstrations often take several hours), we would like to show some highlights covering the points made above: